From: State Defense Council, Subject files, 1940-1946, Series 419

 This document is a press release designed for publication prior to Thanksgiving in 1942.
 The document explains that Americans should feel fortunate for the supply of meat they have and that participating in the program is a small sacrifice compared to the hardships endured by citizens in enemy-controlled territory.
-The document provides a thought provoking commentary on the relative affluence of American citizens during a time of great turmoil and suffering in Europe, Asia, and northern Africa.
+The document comments on the relative affluence of American citizens during a time of great turmoil and suffering in Europe, Asia, and northern Africa.

 For Use in week of Nov.
 23.

 Our first wartime Thanksgiving finds the United States home front cooperating in a voluntary program to Share-the-Meat with our military forces and our allies through a reduction of civilian meat consumption by everyone.

 Lest there be those who forget, the American share of two and half pounds of meat a week by each adult can be called a veritable feast in comparison with the puny rations forced upon the conquered peoples of Europe.